 Enjoyed this so much all week, I made it again tonight!
 I had an 8 mile run this morning in pouring, icy rain...took me hours to feel warm.
 The only changes I made, I added 1 Jalapeno pepper, and 2 Serrano peppers, and extra adobo peppers and sauce.
 I obviously love it very spicy.
 I also added 1/2 cup split red lentils.
 I had these beautiful lentils in my cupboard and thought they'd do well in this chili - omg this is really yummy!
 I am feeling so good, eating mostly plant based, thanks Garden Grazer for perking up my cooking routine!

 Hi again Terri!
-That's so great - I love your extra pepper additions.
+Yay!
+That's so great.
+I love your extra pepper additions.
 And awesome call with the red lentils too!
-I love seeing your pics on Instagram, thanks for sharing.
+Thanks for sharing your very kind and helpful feedback.
 Have a great week!

 Made this tonight, omg so good!
 Probably my favorite chili!
 I'll be making this on repeat all winter!